eclansky/feplayground/README.md

-Repo for practicing and learning scripting.
+Repo for practicing and learning FE tools
 ===========

-Doing exercises in Bash and Python to level up.
+FE Projects to showcase FE skillset

 # Wilkommen to my readme page.
 ## What's here?